GDPR email marketing: What you need to know

 Obtain explicit consent from the subscribers

 Getting informed consent from email subscribers about their personal data is another important aspect of the GDPR.
-As per regulation, that consent must be “freely given, specific, informed, and unambiguous.”
+As per regulation, this explicit consent must be “freely given, specific, informed, and unambiguous.”

 Enable the opt-out option

 In this case, GDPR enables users to withdraw consent.
-This means users should be able to unsubscribe from receiving emails and request the deletion of their information at any time.
+This means existing customers should be able to unsubscribe from receiving marketing emails and request the deletion of their information at any time.

 Email marketing service providers should let the users easily configure the unsubscribe options.